-Making the logo’s background transparent with Inkscape
+Making the logo’s background transparent with Inkscape is easy.

 The Inkscape alpha channel is useful for many photo editing and digital design creation tasks.
-With a couple of simple clicks Inkscape will remove a white background from a logo in less time then it takes to open and save the file.
+With a couple of simple clicks, Inkscape will remove a white background from a logo in less time then it takes to open and save the file.
 Since Inkscape is free and available for just about any operating system, Inkscape removes white backgrounds or images transparent.

 It does depend on the logo or image file format.
 So there are 2 methods.
 One method removes the white background of SVG logo files and the other imports JPG or PNG logo files and then removes the background.